MicrosoftDX/kurvejs/docs/graph.md

 ## About Response Types

-The response types seem complex, but they are actually just the normal Microsoft Graph responses plus some extra properties.
+The response types seem complex, but they are just the normal Microsoft Graph responses plus some extra properties.

 ```typescript
 graph.me.GetUser().then(user =>
 ```

 _user_ is type _GraphObject&lt;UserDataModel, User>_ which is an alias for _UserDataModel & { _context: User }_.
-In other words, it's a standard Microsoft Graph User object, plus one additional field called __context_, described above.
+In other words, it's a standard Microsoft Graph User object, plus one additional field called "_context", described above.

 Because its defined as a type intersection, it can be used anywhere the base type is expected, e.g.